 But before you can reap the benefits, you need to consolidate your understanding of exactly who your competitors are.

-Crayon, a market and competitive intelligence company, share their benefits of competitive intelligence to each team at your organization.
+Crayon, a market, and competitive intelligence company, share the benefits of competitive intelligence with each team at your organization.

 Benefits for your executives

 "Your executives have a lot on their plates, but they need competitive intelligence insights to effectively steer the organization.
 While they might not be the ones acting on the insights, they want to have a view of the competitive landscape so they know what their teams are focused on.
 When you deliver insights to an executive, follow these tips for making sure they’re getting the most out of the data."